 Service providers are also expected to assist in workforce system building activities with education and partners.
-Activities should include, but are not limited to, partnerships with schools to provide workforce information and resources, assisting with career hiring events, hosting workshops, and support of the IowaWORKS One-Stop Center system.
-Proposals should incorporate activities that demonstrate the provider's ability to successfully engage and contribute to the development of workforce services throughout the region.
+Activities should include, but are not limited to, partnerships with schools to provide workforce information and resources, assisting with career hiring events, hosting workshops, and support of the Iowa WORKS One-Stop Center system.
+Proposals should incorporate activities that demonstrate the provider's ability to successfully engage and contribute to the development of workforce services throughout the local area.